 Whenever D-PCPs stress the danger and likelihood of FFS physicians billing for unneeded services just to get more money — that is, constantly — it brings to mind a childhood taunt: “It takes one to know one.”

 In Parts 1 and 2, Brekke exaggerated by three-fold PCP-side and insurer-side administrative cost costs associated with paying for primary care under an insurance model.
 A realistic figure for these elements combined is about 15% or less.
 In Part 3, Brekke addressed certain cost-increasing behavioral phenomena, but my analysis suggested that, in today’s actual insuarence markets, those factors actually favor the insurance model over DPC.

 In Part 4, Brekke identified theoretical incentives that might lead D-PCPs to do good and FFS-PCPs to do bad, but wholly ignored similar incentives for D-PCPs to do bad and FFS-PCPs to do good.
 Unsurprisingly, either payment model can be abused to extract more money from patients.

 If you are wondering where abuse might lie, consider following the money.
 DPC clinics charge an adult $900 a year for primary care.
 Under the traditional model, primary care providers receive an annual average annual adult spend for primary care is about $450, 50% less.

 Most DPC advocates confess the reality that DPC is more expensive, then seek to justify it in one way or another.
 I can not explain why Brekke insists that insurance inevitably adds over fifty percent to costs.
 Her four part series shows no such thing.

-Moreover, Brekke’s series has a blind spot.
-She made no effort to address whether there are any ways in which “Paying for Primary Care” under the traditional insurance model might, even while increasing some cost components of primary care relative to direct pay, might reduce other components.
-To address whether there are positive financial “features” of the insurance model that make Paying for Primary Care easier and financial “bugs” of direct pay that make Paying for Primary Care more expensive, Brekke’s Paying for Primary Care needed a Part 5, and a open mind.

-2 | Whenever D-PCPs stress the danger and likelihood of FFS physicians billing for unneeded services just to get more money — that is, constantly — it brings to mind a childhood taunt: “It takes one to know one.”

-In Parts 1 and 2, Brekke exaggerated by three-fold PCP-side and insurer-side administrative cost costs associated with paying for primary care under an insurance model.
-A realistic figure for these elements combined is about 15% or less.
-In Part 3, Brekke addressed certain cost-increasing behavioral phenomena, but my analysis suggested that, in today’s actual insuarence markets, those factors actually favor the insurance model over DPC.

-In Part 4, Brekke identified theoretical incentives that might lead D-PCPs to do good and FFS-PCPs to do bad, but wholly ignored similar incentives for D-PCPs to do bad and FFS-PCPs to do good.
-Unsurprisingly, either payment model can be abused to extract more money from patients.

-If you are wondering where abuse might lie, consider following the money.
-DPC clinics charge an adult $900 a year for primary care.
-Under the traditional model, primary care providers receive an annual average annual adult spend for primary care is about $450, 50% less.

-Most DPC advocates confess the reality that DPC is more expensive, then seek to justify it in one way or another.
-I can not explain why Brekke insists that insurance inevitably adds over fifty percent to costs.
-Her four part series shows no such thing.

-Moreover, Brekke’s series has a blind spot.
+Moreover, Brekke’s series has an immense blind spot.
 She made no effort to address whether there are any ways in which “Paying for Primary Care” under the traditional insurance model might, even while increasing some cost components of primary care relative to direct pay, might reduce other components.
 To address whether there are positive financial “features” of the insurance model that make Paying for Primary Care easier and financial “bugs” of direct pay that make Paying for Primary Care more expensive, Brekke’s Paying for Primary Care needed a Part 5, and a open mind.